Nid989/Experiments-on-DRSM-corpus/README.md

 ![image](https://user-images.githubusercontent.com/44599944/150501432-6c842227-15f2-4e42-b257-7ccad76a8bf3.png)

+Here, it is clearly visible that `disease mechanism`, `therapeutics in the clinic` and `irrelevant` classes have very less instances in the test dataset.
+Because of this large imblance, specially in case of `disease mechanism` our model may not give optimal results.
+One way to solve this probelm is to get more annotated data and try to maintain equal number of instances for each label.
+Another solution can be to ideate on a weighted approach for classification that can attentuate the problem caused the imbalance imbalance.

 ## Setup

 As these notebooks were implemented using google collab, there is a basic setup required to run these notebooks.
 We recommend using google colab for avoinding any complications.